Emmotes/ic_spoilers/docs/apothecary_notary.md

 The presumed date for this system is on 12 March 2025 with the release of Sheila - though it could come out before then.

 Very little is known about this system at present.
-We have a few references in the definitions - but most of what we "know" is from Dev Insights.
+We have a few references in the definitions - but most of what we "know" is from Dev Insights - so take everything with a significant portion of salt.

 <span style="font-size:1.2em;">ⓘ</span> *Note: We have been told that the Notary system will not be released at the same time as the Apothecary system.
 It will release at an indeterminate time later.*

+## Apothecary

+This is a system that will allow dismantling potions and creating other potions with the reagents.
+I expect the primary use will be breaking down non-speed potions and using the materials to craft speed potions.
+The system will also add a higher tier of potion called legendary potions (not to be confused with legendary potions).

+## Notary

+This is a system that will allow converting contracts - primarily combining lower rarities into higher rarities - so that it's not so much of a chore to use bounty contracts every event.
+(50 large bounties contracts are equivalent to 800 smalls after all.)

+It will also let us buy the contents of gold and silver chests directly for gems - and any bounty contracts earned that way will apparently immediately convert into event tokens.
+This will save the need to buy chests and then open the chests.

-## Currency
+## Currencies

-We know from Sheila that this system will have its own unique currency called Potion Reagents because Sheila will scavenge them from bosses.
-There's no data to tell us how they'll be attained otherwise - though Justin did mention it on DI recently - see the Info From Dev Insights list below.

-There is also another currency because there's a text define called `legendary_vessels` (just like there's one for `potion_reagents`).
-The suspicion is that they will be required to make the Legendary potions below.
+The first of the currencies are Potion Reagents and we will get them from dismantling potions - as well as from Sheila due to her scavenger ability.
+The reagents are what will be used to craft potions.

+The second of the currencies are Legendary Vessels.
+The assumption is that they'll be used to craft the legendary potions (not to be confused with legendary potions).
+We know there'll be a premium bundle to buy these and there is data to potentially suggest that we could maybe get some via the Daily Platinum claim at least once a week.
+Possibly.
+We don't know if there'll be any other ways to get them via free-to-play.

 ## Legendary Grade Potions

-There'll be legendary potions from this system (not to be confused with legendary potions).
+There'll be Legendary potions from this system (not to be confused with legendary potions).
+They will be a tier higher than Huge and will last for one day (and will persist between adventures).

+<span style="font-size:1.2em;">ⓘ</span> *Note: We've been told that the Apothecary/Notary systems will not interact in any way with the legendary potions (not to be confused with legendary potions) created with Scales of Tiamat in the Legendary Forge system.*

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ### Legendary Potion of Giant's Strength